HidanZZ/meducate-api/README.md

 If you're looking for an easy-to-use tool to test your email SMTP functionality, I highly recommend using [Mailcatcher](https://mailcatcher.me/).
 Mailcatcher is a simple SMTP server that catches all your outgoing emails and displays them in a web interface for easy viewing.

-### To install [Prettier](https://prettier.io/) and [ESLint](https://eslint.org/) in [Visual Studio Code](https://code.visualstudio.com/), you can follow these steps:

-- Open Visual Studio Code and navigate to your project folder.
-- Press Ctrl + Shift + P (Windows) or Cmd + Shift + P (Mac) to open the Command Palette.
-- Type "Extensions: Install Extensions" and select the first option that appears.
-- In the search bar, type "Prettier" and select the first result that appears.
-- Click the "Install" button to install Prettier.
-- Repeat step 4 and 5 to install ESLint.

 ### API Structure

 ```bash